-With what importunity he goes on to press their embarkation in this boat.
-He promises "increase of wealth;" a tempting thing: and his greater ability to insure it.
-Who could withhold his confidence, or refuse the viceregal partnership?
-To differ from him, he does not blush to condemn; and lest the "peasants," as he calls our people, should not comprehend the elegant prose of the "bubbles of Brunen," he graciously condescends to "express himself in plainer and more homely language," presumed by him to better suited to the lower level of their plainer and more humbly understandings!
-And therefore he tells them in the coarsest English, "if you live on bad terms with me you only quarrel with your own bread and butter!!"
+With what importunity he goes on to press their embarkation in his boat.
+II promises "increase of wealth;" a tempting th ng: and his greater ab lity to insure it.
+Who could Who could withhold his confidence, or reluse the viceregal partnership?
+To differ from him, he does not blush to condemn; and lest the "peasants," as he calls our prople, should not comprehend the elegant prose of the "bubbles of Brunen," he graciously condescends to "express himself in plainer and more homely language," presumed by him to be better suited to the lower level of their plainer & more homely understandings !
+And therefore He tells them in the coursest English, "if you live on bad terms with me you only quarrel with your own bread and butter!!"